prasanna7401/CIS-Benchmarks-AutoRemediation-in-AWS-Organization/README.md

 To allow Security Hub to get its findings, we need to enable AWS Config in each region of all organization member accounts.
 For this, we use a CloudFormation template.
 The implementation steps are as follows,

-1. In the Organization’s CloudFormation StackSet Delegated Administrator, or the Management account, go to *CloudFormation > StackSets > Create StackSet* & upload the <code> Enable_AWS_Config.yaml </code> template file.
+1. In the Organization’s CloudFormation StackSet Delegated Administrator, or the Management account, go to *CloudFormation > StackSets > Create StackSet* & upload the [Enable_AWS_Config.yaml](./Cloud_Formation_Template/Enable_AWS_Config.yaml) template file.